nss-evening-cohort-06/chatty-zoe-s-pet-cats/README.md

 * No grunt errors
 * Use Browserify

-# Have you ever wanted to chat with aliens?
+# Have you ever wanted to chat with aliens? :speech_balloon:
 * Send a message to the aliens
 * See other people's messages to the aliens
 * Delete your message, because they are 14,000 lightyears away and will never see it
 * You can also delete other people's messages, which means other people can delete your messages too...sorry
 * __Abduction feature COMING SOON__

 ## What you gotta do: